Hossein Rezai

 Hossein Rezai-Jorabi (born 1956) is a structural engineer based in Singapore.
 He is the founding principal and director of international design engineering consultancy Web Structures Pte Ltd, a multi-disciplinary firm engaging in structural, civil and geotechnical engineering.
 Rezai is managing director of the Milan Research Lab; a research and consultancy start up, based in Milan – Italy, dedicated to research in advanced computational design and engineering analysis.

 He has been recognised for his contributions to engineering and was named 'Designer of the Year' by Singaporean President Tony Tan in the 2016 President's Design Awards.

 Education and academic activities

-Rezai obtained his PHD from the University of Westminster and also worked there as a research assistant and fellow.
+Rezai obtained his PHD from the University of Westminster and worked there as a research assistant and fellow.
 He has written and presented several technical papers and has lectured at the University of Westminster, Politecnico Di Milano, National University of Singapore, Victoria and Albert Museum, Institution of Civil Engineers and Singapore University of Technology and Design.

 His works have been published in newspapers, international architecture magazines and books, including the Institution of Structural Engineers' magazine and the Architects' Journal.